djccarew/watson-dojo-pm-tester/README.md

 # Overview

 This lab is designed to demonstrate how to use IBM Data Science Experience to build a predictive model within a Jupyter Notebook.
-The predictive model is then deployed to the Watson Machine Learning Service in Bluemix where it is consumed by users accessing a Node.js application.
+The predictive model is then deployed to the Watson Machine Learning Service in IBM Cloud where it is consumed by users accessing a Node.js application.

 ![Flow](images/Picture35.png)